The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Bounds for the nontangential maximal function by the square function

 \section{Bounds for the nontangential maximal function by the square function}

 As before, we shall work under the assumption that $\Omega=\BBR^n_+$.
-We will only assume the Legendre-Hadamard condition \eqref{EllipLH} and large Carleson condition on the coefficients.
-Via the pullback map $\rho$ the problem reduces to the domain $\BBR^n_+$.
+We will only assume the Legendre-Hadamard condition \eqref{EllipLH} and merely impose large Carleson conditions on the coefficients.
+(Starting with a graph Lipschitz domain, we may always reduce matters to this setting via the pull-back map $\rho$).

 Our aim in this section is to establish a reverse version of the inequality in Corollary~\ref{S4:C1}.
 The approach necessarily differs from the usual argument in the scalar elliptic case due to the fact that certain estimates, such as interior H\"older regularity of a weak solution, are unavailable for the class of systems presently considered.
 Hence, alternative arguments bypassing such difficulties must be devised.